Feeling overwhelmed by your MRP or thesis? Need someone to talk to?

 “Graduate students are more likely to experience unique challenges associated with their research progress including motivation for longer-term academic projects, and resolving interpersonal conflict with supervisors where tremendous power differences exist,” says Dr. Sarah Thompson, CSDC clinical coordinator.

-Dr. Maria Chaparro, psychologist (supervised practice), holds office hours at YSGS Mondays, Tuesdays, Thursdays and Fridays.
+Dr. Maria Chaparro, psychologist, holds office hours at YSGS Mondays, Tuesdays, Thursdays and Fridays.
 Counsellor David McNeill, MSW, is available on Wednesdays.

 “Grad students face different challenges than undergrads, such as an unstructured learning environment, time pressures, and later life-stage issues such as finances and relationships,” says Dr. Chaparro.